 Many toxic molds, including black mold, produce poisonous substances called mycotoxins.
-These toxins interfere with cell structures and processes, and have the potential to cause serious health issues.
-Their effects to the body have been documented using controlled conditions in a laboratory.
-Mycotoxins have been proven to be present indoors with victims suffering from: pulmonary hemorrhage or pulmonary hemosiderosis (primarily in infants), headaches and other flu-like symptoms, nose bleeds, immune system suppression (resulting in increased numbers of infections), hair loss, chronic fatigue, psychological depression, diarrhea, sore throats and dermatitis.
+These toxins interfere with cell structures and processes and have the potential to cause serious health issues.
+Their effects on the body have been documented using controlled conditions in a laboratory.
+Mycotoxins have been proven to be present indoors with victims suffering from pulmonary hemorrhage or pulmonary hemosiderosis (primarily in infants), headaches and other flu-like symptoms, nose bleeds, immune system suppression (resulting in increased numbers of infections), hair loss, chronic fatigue, psychological depression, diarrhea, sore throats, and dermatitis.

-Mold exposure is typically from spores that get airborne and we breath them in.
+Mold exposure is typically from spores that get airborne and we breathe them in.
 Mold spores are so small they are not visible in the air.
 Mold testing can measure and document the quantity and varieties of mold in the air.
 This type of information can be helpful in determining the scope of work necessary; documenting the results of the mold removal and proof that the space is clean and safe.
-Black, Toxic and Alergenic Molds can cause serious helth problems.
+Black, toxic, and allergenic mold can cause serious health problems.
 Do not wait!
 Call us for your mold questions or testing.

 Mold and Mildew

-Mold is most prolific between 65°F and 85°F. Building interiors can provide a “prime” environment for growth and reproduction of mold, mildew and bacteria.
+Mold is most prolific between 65°F and 85°F. Building interiors can provide a “prime” environment for mold, mildew, and bacteria growth and reproduction.
 All are parasitic and rely on organic matter for food.
-Mold breaks down organic matter and its food sources such as wood, paper, drywall, paneling, and ceiling tiles.
-Decaying organic jute backing on carpets coupled with warm humid air, creates an ideal environment for reproduction.
+Mold breaks down organic matter and food sources such as wood, paper, drywall, paneling, and ceiling tiles.
+Decaying organic jute backing on carpets coupled with warm humid air creates an ideal environment for reproduction.

-“Black Mold” is a term commonly used to describe a slimy, greenish-black substance which can result in serious health risks.
-This infamous mold is also known as Strachybotrys Chartarum and more often as Strachybotrys Atra.
+“Black Mold” is a term commonly used to describe a slimy, greenish-black substance that can result in serious health risks.
+This infamous mold is also known as Stachybotrys Chartarum and more often Stachybotrys Atra.
 It has been closely linked to the death of babies from respiratory bleeding, and illnesses such as asthma and bronchitis.
-According to the CDC (Center of Disease Control), this mold is responsible for over “100 cases of lung disorders”.
+According to the CDC (Center for Disease Control), this mold is responsible for over “100 cases of lung disorders”.

-Areas and substances where black mold can be found include water soaked wood, ceiling tiles, wall paneling, cardboard, even items made of cotton.
-Black mold can grow on drywall and insulation and can infest areas in the floors, walls and ceilings.
+Areas and substances where black mold can be found include water-soaked wood, ceiling tiles, wall paneling, cardboard, and even items made of cotton.
+Black mold can grow on drywall and insulation and can infest areas on the floors, walls, and ceilings.

-Bacteria differs in it’s climatic preferences.
+Bacteria differ in their climatic preferences.
 Some are able to survive below freezing while others are active to temperatures above 150°F/66°C. It is similar to mildew in that its preferred temperature for growth is 75°F/24°C.

 Mold Remediation – Mold Removal